NiPfi/WaaS/readme.md

 1. Clone or download this git repository.
 2. Open a cli in the `WaaS\WaaS.Presentation\ClientApp` folder.
+3. Download the required npm dependencies using `npm i`
-3. Start the Angular SPA using `npm start`.
+4. Start the Angular SPA using `npm start`.
-4. Open the WaaS.sln in Visual Studio.
+5. Open the WaaS.sln in Visual Studio.
-5. Set WaaS.Presentation as the Startup project.
+6. Set WaaS.Presentation as the Startup project.
-6. Start the application.
+7. Start the application.